Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

 \subsection{Cyclic dynamo solutions with dynamo wave propagation}

-In all runs of both sets a large-scale magnetic field is generated by convective motions, overall rotation, and their interaction.
+In all runs of both sets, convective motions, overall rotation, and their interaction contribute to generating a large-scale magnetic field.
 Most of the runs produce cyclic magnetic fields in the saturated phase.
+In \Fig{butA}, we plot the time evolution of the mean toroidal magnetic field $\mean{B_\phi}$ for a selection of runs.
+To investigate the cause of the propagation direction of the magnetic field, we apply the same technique as in \cite{WKKB14} and \cite{KKOBWKP16} and we calculate the propagation direction using the so-called Parker--Yoshimura rule \citep{P55, Yos75}.

-In \Fig{but1}, we plot the time-latitude evolution and in \Fig{but5} the time-radius evolution of the mean toroidal magnetic field $\mean{B_\phi}$ for all the runs.
-Runs~A1 and A1c2 show a solar-like equatorward migration of the mean field, cause of which is discussed in \cite{WKKB14} in detail.
-In this paper, we therefore want to focus on the differences between the runs with and without a coronal envelope.
-To reiterate, Runs~A1 and A1c2 have two dominant dynamo modes; equatorward and poleward migrating branches at mid-latitudes and high latitudes, respectively; see \Fig{but1}.
-The field is generated in the middle of the convection zone and propagates toward the bottom and top of the convection zone; see \Fig{but5}.
-The cycle period is around 5 years \citep[compare with][]{WKKB14}.
+As discussed in \cite{WKKB14} in detail, Runs~A1 and A1c2 show a solar-like equatorward migration of the mean field.
+This is probably caused by an equatorward propagating dynamo wave generated by the region of negative shear in the middle of convection zone; see \Fig{diff} and bottom row of \Fig{butA}.
+We have confirmed this interpretation using all turbulent transport coefficients obtained with the test-field method \citep{WRKKB16}.
+To reiterate, Runs~A1 and A1c2 have two dominant dynamo modes; equatorward and poleward migrating branches at mid-latitudes and high latitudes, respectively; see top row of \Fig{butA}.
+The dynamo wave seems to be formed in the middle of the convection zone and propagates toward the bottom and top of the convection zone; see bottom row of \Fig{butA}.
+The cycle period is around five years \citep{WKKB14}.
 Near the surface there is a weaker mode, which has a cycle period of 1.5 years that propagates poleward at mid-latitudes and vanishes at higher latitudes.
-This field has its probable origin closer to the surface.
-Run~A1c shows no equatorward migration.
-The magnetic field possesses also a poleward migrating dynamo mode as in Runs~A1 and A1c2, but the other dynamo mode is quasi-stationary.
+At the bottom of the convection zone exists another dynamo mode, see \Fig{butA}, which might cause a long-term variability.
+Such competing dynamo modes have been analyzed in detail in \cite{KKOBWKP16}.
+Furthermore, the magnetic field in Run~A1c shows no equatorward migration.
 As described by \cite{WKKB14}, this is most likely caused by the much weaker negative radial gradient of $\Omega$ in the middle of convection zone, also visible in \Fig{diff_cut}(a) and the suppression of turbulent convective motion near the surface, as discussed in \Sec{sec:flux}.
+In this paper, we focus on the differences between the runs with and without a coronal envelope.